xTheFreeZe/wiki.marwin/V-for-Bash-script-developers.md

 You also will not need to specify the main function (that is a work in progress, for now, please do so ... simple linear examples work, but for now v scripting is more stable with a `fn main(){}` ).

-To run your .vsh scripts, on *nix platforms, just run `chmod +x script.vsh` then you can start them like any other script with ./script.vsh .
+To run your .vsh scripts, on *nix platforms, just set the executable bit for your script with for example `chmod +x script.vsh` .
+After that, you can start the script like any other executable, with `./script.vsh` .

-On windows, you have to associate the .vsh file extension with v.exe , after that just double click your script.vsh file.
+On Windows, you have to associate the `.vsh` file extension with `v.exe` .
+After that, just double click your `script.vsh` file in Windows Explorer.

 <table>
 <tr><td colspan="2" align="center">Hello World</td></tr>